CO-FOUNDERS & GLOBAL MANAGEMENT

 Lea Yu is Director of Digital Operations of YCW.
 She is a product manager in Silicon Valley, after working as a journalist and private equity analyst in Beijing for 4 years.
 Apart from keeping the YCW tech ship running, her latest project is AdStrike.

-Jens Schott Knudsen is Co-head of YCW Beijing and a Beijing-based associate with Perkins Coie, a US law firm.
+Jens Schott Knudsen is Co-head of YCW Beijing and a Beijing-based senior associate with TransAsia Lawyers.
 He has served as a lecturer at several law schools in China and most recently taught American contract law at Tsinghua University.
-He is also a photographer, his work can be found at pamhule.com.
+He is also a photographer; his work can be found at pamhule.com.

 Julia Voo is Co-Head of YCW Bejing and leads the new Carnegie-Tsinghua Center-YCW Mentorship Programme.
 She is also the Deputy Head of Policy and Ministerial Liaison, UK Trade and Investment at the British Embassy.